PMassicotte/greenedge-underice-kd/doc/simulo.md

 ### Examples

+Job are run using a bash script that setup SLURM parameters.
 The following example will launch 8 simulations in parallel.
 Each task will use 100 MB of memory and up to 2 minutes CPU time.

 ```bash
 #!/bin/bash